Sex & Ethics

 In talking with young women and men aged 16-25 years of age from across NSW, we found that many young people felt let down by their sexuality education at school or at home.
 Few felt well prepared to negotiate issues around sexual consent or how to manage issues around sexual negotiation, pressured or coerced sex in casual or ongoing relationships.
-They felt the messages they received from school and families were primarily negative about sex, focusing on risk and danger and excluded positive skills for ethical intimacy.
+They felt the messages they received from school, families, and online sex sites were primarily negative about sex, focusing on risk and danger, and excluded positive skills for ethical intimacy.

 This website is designed for a range of people interested in Sex & Ethics.
 Researchers and people working directly with young women and men will find useful links to the Program and research details; parents and young people will find details of books and articles to read and information that you can take to your local school or youth service to request the Sex & Ethics Program be introduced in your area.
 While the Program is based in Australia, the ideas drawn from the research and education findings are being used all over the world.

 I’ve used the framework from the Program with my girlfriend all the time when negotiating sex.
-(The) framework was a huge help in regards to sex.
-Tony aged 18, a Pacific Islander living in New Zealan
+(The) framework was a huge help in regards to sex. – Tony aged 18, a Pacific Islander living in New Zealand

 Professor Moira Carmody (PhD)